The Elevation of the Cross (Rubens): Visual analysis

-The thieves in the right wing are being prepared for execution as the Roman officers issue their orders.
-In the left wing, the women on the road (Luke 23:28) respond to Christ's plea for forgiveness, reliving figure by figure the stages of repentance: fearfulness, contrition, hope, and charity toward the Savior.
+The thieves in the left wing of Jesus are being prepared for execution as the Roman officers issue their orders.
+In the right wing, the women on the road (Luke 23:28) respond to Christ's plea for forgiveness, reliving figure by figure the stages of repentance: fearfulness, contrition, hope, and charity toward the Savior.
 The Virgin and Saint John are identified above them, deeply moved, reflecting on the meaning of the raising of the cross and Christ's plea for forgiveness.

-The Elevation of the Cross is an accurate biblical representation of the crucifixion of Christ, in keeping with the specific guidelines for art as produced by the Council of Trent.
-Rubens emanates the spirit of the catholic reform by representing the victorious nature of Christ's death while maintaining his divine nature.
+The Elevation of the Cross is an accurate biblical representation of the crucifixion of Christ, in keeping with the specific guidelines for art produced following the Council of Trent.
+Rubens reflects the spirit of the Counter-Reformation by representing the victorious nature of Christ's death while maintaining his divine nature.
 Rubens's visual argument on human sin, judgment, the elevation of the cross, the plea for forgiveness, and the acts of penitence, follows Johannes Herolt's collection of sermons from 1435, widely used in Rubens' time.
 Rubens contrasts the uniqueness of Christ's plea for forgiveness with quotations from ancient depictions of the vengeance of the gods (Laocoon, Niobids, Farnese Bull).

 The high altar of St. Walburga rises high above an ancient Holy Sepulchre chapel restored in 1613.
 Thus, Rubens' "Erection of the Cross" reenacts the journey from the Jerusalem Church of the Holy Sepulchre to the erection of the Holy Cross in the Golgotha Chapel located above.

-Rubens also paints the outside of the wings, illustrating four saints that were venerated in Flanders during this time period.
-On the far left stands St. Amandus clothed impressively in bishop robes, with St. Walburga positioned alongside him.
+Rubens also painted the outside of the wings, illustrating four saints that were venerated in Flanders during this time period.
+On the far left stands Saint Amand clothed impressively in bishop's robes, with St. Walburga positioned alongside him.
 On the right outer wing stands Saint Catherine of Alexandria, accompanied by Saint Eligius.
 On the socles, garlands of fruit announce the fruits that Christ's raising of the cross and plea for forgiveness earn for the believers.

+Tapestry copy

+An 18th-century tapestry copy of the triptych, by Jean-Baptiste Vermillion, is in the Episcopal Palace of Segovia, Spain.